TIY-Durham/2015-FALL-FEE/10--For-A-Few-Dollars-More/README.md

 #### BEAST MODE

 As you encounter CSS properties in the assignments that you _haven't_ documented yet, add them to your documentation file... even if it's just a flag in the sand.
 If you're running into them, though, chances are you'll need to know what they do soon enough.

-### Githubbing to Know You

-Have you made a giant mess yet?
-Got any seemingly empty (0 files updated) PRs?
-Generated conflicts on Github that don't seem to be conflicts on your local?
-What's going on here?
-Use [the network graph of the shared repo](https://github.com/TheIronYard--Orlando/student-roster/network) to get one sense of it.
-If you haven't already, add the forks of your classmates as remotes with `hub remote add` and fetch their history.
-Then take a look at topology of the history with a visualization tool.
-Can you tell the story of what's happening?